AndreiMaroiu/DotNetDiscordBot/README.md

 * some commands can send embed messages
 * can search on google requested images
 * can search on websites to find data, eg. find jokes
-* uses an api to send dadjokes
+* uses an api to send dadjokes, get age based on name or translate message to yoda-ish

 Hand-made features:
 * A Command Manager to choose the current command in a efficient way (dsharpplus has it's own variant, but it didn't fit my needs)